huan-nguyen/SwipeToDeleteRV/README.md

 You can override the `getSwipeDirs(ViewHolder viewHolder)` function in the `STDAdapter` class.
 By default, this function returns -1, which means the swipe directions for this item is identical to the swipe directions that was set via `STDRecyclerView`'s `setupSwipeToDelete(STDAdapter, int)` method.

 ## Specify additional actions when an item is removed from or added back to a Recycler View
 You can create a listener that implements the `ItemRemovalListener` interface and assign this listener to an instance of `STDAdapter`.
-Within this interface, the following 2 methods must be implemented:
+Within this interface, the following 3 methods corresponding to 3 stages in the removal process should be implemented:
-- `onItemRemoved(ViewHolder viewHolder)`: this method is called when an item is swiped to remove from a `STDRecyclerView` and a `Snackbar` is shown.
+- `onItemTemporarilyRemoved(int position)`: this method is called when an item is swiped to remove from a `STDRecyclerView` and a `Snackbar` is shown.
+It, however, hasn't been cleared from database or other forms of storage.
-- `onItemAddedBack(ViewHolder viewHolder)`: this method is called when an item is added back to a `STDRecyclerView` after the `undo` button on a `Snackbar` is tapped.
+- `onItemAddedBack(T item)`: this method is called when an item is added back to a `STDRecyclerView` after the `undo` button on a `Snackbar` is tapped.
+- `onItemPermanentlyRemoved(int position)`: this method is called after the `Snackbar` is dismissed by NOT tapping on the `undo` button (i.e., by either timeout or tapping on other area of the snackbar).
+This should be the place for you to completely remove the item from your app.

 # Download
-`SwipeToDeleteRV` has been uploaded to JCenter.
+`SwipeToDeleteRV` has been uploaded to both JCenter and Maven Central.
 You can download it by adding the following dependency into your project.
 ````
-compile 'io.huannguyen.SwipeToDeleteRV:swipe-to-delete-rv:1.0.3'
+compile 'io.huannguyen.SwipeToDeleteRV:swipe-to-delete-rv:1.1.6'
 ````
 # Sample Project
 You can access a sample project using `SwipeToDeleteRV` from the `demo` module in this repo.